jonhdo89/EE-P-596-Classifying-Images-of-Synapses/README.md

 # Project Overview
 This project aims to classify brain synapses into excitatory and inhibitory types using 2D electron microscopy (EM) patches and 3D image cubes extracted from the MICrONS dataset.
-Our best 2D model was the ResNet-50 model @ 76.89% accuracy.
-Our best 3D model was...
+Our best 2D model was the ResNet-50 model @ **76.89%** accuracy.
+Our best 3D model was the r2plus1d-18 model @ **56.1%**.
+An extra Connectivity Meta model achieved **94%** (logistic regression, not deep learning) is included at the bottom of the **`3D_synapse__classification.ipynb`** file.

 # Setup